centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 ### Host Macro Configuration

-Apply the "The name of your template" template to your newly created host.
+Apply the "App-DB-Elasticsearch-custom" template to your newly created host.
 Then fill the macros value fileds marked as mandatory below:

 |Mandatory| Macro                 | Description                         | Default value | Example  |
 | :-------| :---------------- --- | :---------------------------------- | :------------ | :------- |